Trnava: Road

 The city lies at the crossroads of two roads of international importance: from the Czech Republic to southern Slovakia and from Bratislava to northern Slovakia.
 The D1 motorway connects the city to Bratislava, Trenčín and Žilina and the R1 expressway connects it to Nitra.
 A part of a planned bypass is currently under construction.

 Rail

 The city also has an important station on the Bratislava–Žilina railway, with two tracks from Sereď and Kúty (near the Czech border) ending in the city.

 Air

 Although there is a small airstrip, Letisko Boleráz, to the north of the city, the closest international airports are in Bratislava and Vienna.

 Local public transit

 The city operates a public transport service with regular bus circulation, currently on 8 lines.
 As of 2024, Arriva is the main transport contractor.

 Cycling

 Trnava is one of the most bicycle-friendly cities in Slovakia, providing also municipal bicycle-sharing system.

-Trnava has arguably the best network of cycling paths among towns in the country.

-As of 2022, in the town itself 22 km cycling routes were in use and 25 km in projected.
-Planned cycling infrastructure shall be around 120 km.
+Trnava has one of the best networks of cycling paths among towns in the country.
+As of 2022, in the town itself 22 km of cycling routes were in use and 25 km projected.
+Planned cycling infrastructure is around 120 km.